-A recent report on contract management indicates that nearly 81% organizations don’t use any Contract Lifecycle Management (CLM) software.
-As a result, they face a number of pain points including lack of consistency across contracts (53%), cumbersome processing (45%), and supply chain continuity problems (36%).
+A recent report on contract management indicates that nearly 81 percent of organizations don’t use any Contract Lifecycle Management (CLM) software.
+As a result, they face a number of pain points including lack of consistency across contracts (53 percent), cumbersome processing (45 percent), and supply chain continuity problems (36 percent).

 Organizations can stay clear of these procurement pitfalls by moving their contract management process to the cloud.
 When contracts are created, stored, and maintained in a centralized data repository, organizations can leverage their spend optimally, reduce costs, and mitigate risk.

 Store all documents (riders, amendments, etc.) in a cloud database that is accessible from anywhere